 '''

-'cd && ~/src/oref0/bin/oref0-setup.sh'
+cd && ~/src/oref0/bin/oref0-setup.sh

 '''

 If this is your first time logging into the rig since running bootstrap script, you will have to change your rig's password on this first login.
 You will enter the default password first of edison and then be prompted to enter your new password twice in a row.
-If you get an error, it is likely that you forgot to enter edison at the first prompt for changing the password.
+If you get an error, you likely forgot to enter edison at the first prompt for changing the password.